hydro-informatics/hydro-informatics.github.io/get-started/install-telemac.md

 ## Preface

 This page only guides through the **installation** of *TELEMAC*.
-A tutorial for running hydro(-morpho)dynamic models with *TELEMAC* is currently under construction for this ebook.
+A tutorial for running hydro(-morpho)dynamic models with *TELEMAC* is currently under construction for this eBook.

 ### Good to Know